Obmondo/kubeaid/docs/pod_autoscaling_prometheus_adapter.md

 ### Method A

-You do not need to set Prometheus Adapter rules yourself as the default rules in K8id already expose your custom metrics to K8s as long as they have the `pod="pod-name"` and `namespace="namespace-name"` labels.
+You do not need to set Prometheus Adapter rules yourself as the default rules in kubeaid already expose your custom metrics to K8s as long as they have the `pod="pod-name"` and `namespace="namespace-name"` labels.

 You can list all metrics available to K8s with `kubectl get --raw /apis/custom.metrics.k8s.io/v1beta1 | jq`.